FRO5401/PowerUp2018/README.md

 These enable/disable the PID turn.

 #### `setTurnSetpoint`
-Receives setpoint for the turning.
+Receives set point for the turning.
 When both motors are used to turn, they will both be negative or positive, depending on the direction of the turn.

 #### `getLeft/RightTurnPIDError()`
 This gets the left and right turn PID error